 However, despite some continuing foreclosures, bank-owned homes have not hit the market in large numbers.

 Back in March of 2012, two companies associated with waterfront restaurant Shooters filed Chapter 11 bankruptcy.
 Roscoe, LLC (DBA Shooters) and BIMA, LLC filed for bankruptcy protection following a $10.5 million foreclosure lawsuit filed by FirstBank against BIMA, LLC, the company that owns the property that both Shooters and Bootleggers sits on.
+About a month later, Shooters owner John Wile filed for personal Chapter 11 bankruptcy protection.

 I was recently asked this question by a woman who had read my article in the Palm Beach Post regarding stripping 2nd mortgage liens in Chapter 7 Bankruptcy.
 She states that she saw in my article that “a new case allows the 2nd mortgage to be stripped off with a Chapter 7 Bankruptcy” and that her bankruptcy attorney filed her Ch.

 On July 11th, 2012, the United States Court of Appeals for the Fourth Circuit affirmed a decision by the United States Bankruptcy Court for the Eastern District of North Carolina that developed a new method of calculating household size.
 Before this case, there were three methods that courts looked at to determine household size.
+The “heads on beds” approach simply counts the number of people who have lived at the household.

 A recent article written by CreditCards.com reporter Kelly Dilworth quotes several resources including Emil Fleysher in discussing the potential effects and implications of the new CoreScore model of credit reporting from Core Logic.
 Mr. Fleysher has previously written 2 articles on the topic that were posted to the FleysherLaw.com Blog.
 To read the full article please visit the following link…